 When it comes to growing cannabis, going organic is the best way to ensure that your plants are free of chemical pesticides.
 To naturally deter pests, you can create a mixture of pressed garlic, cloves, anise, lavender oils, hot pepper juices, and water and spray it on your plants using a mister.
 If you need a stronger solution, you can turn to an organic pesticide called Spinosad, which uses a fermented bacteria that targets the central nervous system of pests like caterpillars.

 When it comes to pricing cannabis oil, there are several factors to consider.
 First and foremost is the legal status of the product, which determines which markets it can be sold in.
 Currently, most cannabis production is technically illegal, which distorts price expectations.
 Additionally, the quality and safety of the product can significantly impact the cost of production.
 To sell to highly regulated markets like Canada, Europe, and Australia, producers must follow strict standards for safety and quality, which raises production costs.

-Quantity also has a huge impact on pricing.
-While consumers may pay $100 per gram of cannabis oil in medical products, most dealers and distributors are buying by the kilogram and paying closer to $20 per gram of oil when buying wholesale.
-At the other end of the spectrum large companies are spending tens of millions of dollars to buy up the entire contracted production for cannabis oil from low cost producers in South America and elsewhere for as little as $1 to $5 per gram.
-It should be noted that this product may not meet the legal and quality criteria above to be sold in the most profitable markets.
+The quantity of cannabis oil also has a big impact on pricing.
+While consumers may pay $100 per gram for medical products, dealers and distributors typically buy by the kilogram and pay closer to $20 per gram.
+Large companies are also buying up entire contracted productions from low-cost producers in South America and elsewhere for as little as $1 to $5 per gram, although this product may not meet the legal and quality criteria required to sell in the most profitable markets.